zaikio/zai-docs/docs/changelog/2019-12-01_new-organization-endpoint.md

 change_types:
     - New
 description: >
-  You can now access `GET /organization` to view the organization's name and other meta data.
+  You can now access `GET /organization` to view an organization's name and other meta data.

   Please check the [Directory API Reference](/api/directory/v1/) for more details.
 ---